 Turning her attention back to the original mission, she took to the stone pathway, which led from the side drive that disappeared behind a locked hinged gate to around up to the front porch.
-Though there was no car parked out front, it easily could’ve been stored in the back off the alley access.
-And if Sandra had planned on not driving for a while, she would’ve secured the car out of the elements.
+Though there was no car parked out front, it easily could’ve been parked in the tiled courtyard where the pool had once been between the main house and the two storey garage.
+Opting to maximize her outdoor square footage, Cassandra had the pool filled in and paved over granting better access to the hydraulic lifts in the quad car-sized garage.
+A significantly smaller lap pool with jets was eventually built into the rear deck.
+If Sandra had planned on not driving for a while, she would’ve secured the car out of the elements.
 Curious fingers danced over the top of bruised mail sticking up, practically begging to be liberated from its bronzed cell.
 From the looks of it, her sister hadn’t bothered clearing out the mailbox since the week before.
 Shaking her head, she took a moment to dig out everything that had been crammed and shoved down into the metal rectangle.

 “Why can’t you have a mail slot like a normal person?”
 The blonde wondered aloud.